-Appendix B: Peer-Review Comments and Response: Reviewer 2
+Appendix C: Peer-Review Comments and Response for MOVES2010: Reviewer 2

 Reviewer 2: Robert A. Harley, PhD., University of California at Berkeley.

 Dr. Harley is a professor in the Department of Civil and Environmental Engineering.
 He has conducted research and published extensively in the field of automotive emissions measurement and control.